avidbots/flatland/docs/overview.rst

 Flatland Simulator Overview
 ===========================

-This document provides an overview of the flatland simulator.
+This document provides an overview of Flatland Simulator.

-Flatland simulator is a light weight, performance centric 2D robot simulator.
+Flatland Simulator is a light weight, performance centric 2D robot simulator.
 It is built to integrate directly with ROS and uses Box2D for physics simulation.
 This project is divided into four ROS packages: flatland_server, flatland_plugins, and flatland_viz, and flatland messages.

 Flatland Server
 ---------------
-Flatland server contains the core functionalities of the flatland simulator including simulation environment, objects, plugin interfaces, and ROS services.
+Flatland server contains the core functionalities of Flatland Simulator including simulation environment, objects, plugin interfaces, and ROS services.
 All of flatland server runs in a single ROS node, in a single thread.
 The following are some of the commonly used terminologies in the Flatland Server.

 * **Simulation Manager**: Simulation manager is responsible for managing the state of the simulator.
-It manages how the world progresses through time, as well ROS Services to interact with the world.
+It manages how the world progresses through time, as well ROS Services to interact with the simulation.

 * **World**: World is everything that lives in the simulation, including the layers, models, time, and other physical properties.
 It also manages the plugins.

 * **Layer**: Layer represents the static environment features in the simulation such as walls in a building.
-It allows large scale static features to be loaded and represented in a efficient manner.
-Flatland allows a powerful feature where multiple layers can be used to represent a effectively 2.5D world.
+It allows large scale static features to be loaded and represented in an efficient manner.
+Flatland allows a powerful feature where multiple layers can be used to represent what is effectively a 2.5D world.

 * **Model**: Models are collection of bodies.
-It can be any other physical entities in the world.
-It can be made to represent robots, people, automatic doors, or anything else.
+It can be used to represent any physical entities, such as robots, people, automatic doors, or chairs.

 * **Body**: A body is a indeformable and inseparable piece of entity.
 A body does not need to contiguous, the actual physical outlines are defined by a collection